 Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook”.

-Posted by Gordon Duff, Senior Editor on January 3, 2015, With 12337 Reads Filed under Foreign Policy, Government & Politics.
+Posted by Gordon Duff, Senior Editor on January 3, 2015, With 12354 Reads Filed under Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.